Dynamical System Analysis of Quintessence Models with Exponential Potential -- Revisited: MODEL

-Fig.\autoref{fig:exp_pot} shows phase spaces and evolution of cosmological parameters for $\alpha=1$ and $\alpha=2$ respectively.
+Fig. \autoref{fig:exp_pot} shows phase spaces and evolution of cosmological parameters for $\alpha=1$ and $\alpha=2$.
 In both cases, after the solution begins from an unstable node, it is first attracted and then repelled by two saddle points which cause radiation and matter-dominated eras successively.
-It is worthwhile to point out that the radiation density reaches its maximum value just after the time of first matter-quintessence equality (Point I).
+At this point it is worthwhile to mention that the radiation density reaches its maximum value just after the time of first matter-quintessence equality (Point I).
 Additionally, the density of quintessence reaches negligible values almost at the time of matter-radiation equality (Point II) and its real minimum occurs just before the maximum matter density.

-Analysis shows that the system has no unstable node (past-time attractor) for $\alpha \! > \! \sqrt{6 \,}$ and they must be ruled out, and thus we can safely say that the upper limit of $\alpha$ is $\sqrt{6\,}$.
-On the other hand, for $\alpha$ values greater than $\sqrt{3\,}$, attractor character of the point on the $\Omega_k$ axis (Point E) turns to saddle and another attractor (matter scaling solution) appears on the $\Omega_m - \Omega_k$ plane.
-In these cases quintessence can not dominate energy density of the universe completely as seen in Fig.\autoref{fig:exp_pot_densities_a2}.
-Fig.\autoref{fig:exp_pot_phase_a1} shows phase space and Fig.\autoref{fig:exp_pot_densities_a1} evolution of the parameters of the system for $\alpha=1$.